-If you find that your private and/or real name is listed on your account, please let me know at once, and I’ll fix it.
-You can mail me at [email protected] Use the subject line “B2BCYCON NAME CHANGE” or fill out this form (depending on the level of urgency).
+If you find that your private and/or real name is listed on your account, please let us know immediately and we’ll fix it.
+You can email me at [email protected]m.
+Please use the subject line “B2BCYCON NAME CHANGE.”

 I will need the link where you found the error, the name posted (I will not know your real name from your pen name), and the name you do want to use.

 I strongly recommend the Book Expo.
 Many authors love the Author Showcase.
 If you are looking for a basic experience with CyCon, try the CyCon Sampler, which offers all of our most popular events.

 Is there an official hashtag for the event?